sudo-self/Rpi-shairport-sync/CYGWIN.md

 Shairport Sync Service
 ----
-* To install Shairport Sync as a CYGWIN Service, open (or return to) a `Cygwin64 Terminal` window in Administrator mode.
+* To install Shairport Sync as a Cygwin Service, open (or return to) a `Cygwin64 Terminal` window in Administrator mode.
 Enter the following command:
 ```
 shairport-sync-config
 ```
 Enter `yes` for all queries.
-Next, open the Windows "Services" application (if it's already open, refresh the screen contents) and look for the `CYGWIN Shairport Sync` service.
+Next, open the Windows "Services" application (if it's already open, refresh the screen contents: `Actions > Refresh`) and look for the `CYGWIN Shairport Sync` service.
 Open it and start it.

 An AirPlay player should now see a new AirPlay output device on the local network, with the same name as the Windows machine's name, e.g. `DESKTOP-0RHGN0`.
 You can set a different name by changing the settings in the configuration file, installed at `/etc/shairport-sync.conf`.

 Since this is now a Cygwin Service, you do not need to open Cygwin to launch it -- it should launch automatically whenever Windows is booted up.